cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 from a truly random permutation.
 Thus, the advantage estimates assume that the attacker is not able to exploit a weakness in an underlying primitive.

 Many of the formulae in this document depend on simplifying assumptions, from differing models, which means that results are not universally applicable.
 When using this document to set limits, it is necessary to validate all these assumptions for the setting in which the limits might apply.
 In most cases, the goal is to use assumptions that result in setting a more conservative limit, but this is not always the case.
-As an example of one such simplification, this document defines `v` as the total number of failed decryption queries (that is, failed forgery attempts), whereas models usually include all forgery attempts when determining `v`.
+As an example of one such simplification, this document defines `v` as the total number of decryption queries leading to a successful forgery (that is, the number of failed forgery attempts plus one), whereas models usually include all forgery attempts when determining `v`.

 The CA, IA, and AEA values defined in this document are upper bounds based on existing cryptographic research.
 Future analysis may introduce tighter bounds.
 Applications